jonahgraham/ctfexperiments/README.md

 - Get http://repo.msys2.org/distrib/x86_64/msys2-x86_64-20161025.exe (or latest from http://www.msys2.org/) and install
 - Start MSYS2 MSYS (from installer or start menu)
 - `pacman -Syu # update core packages`
-- close shell, see instructions in shell
+- close shell if instructed to, see instructions in shell
 - start MSYS2 MSYS again (from start menu)
 - `pacman -Su # update remaining packages`
 - `pacman -S base-devel # choose all to get all normal dev tools`